FrannDzs/nVidia-modded-Inf/Docs/NVIDIA Profile Inspector/nVidia Inspector Options Explained.md

 * **NVIDIA Predefined Ansel Usage**

+Ansel is end-of-life, however some older applications have specific per-game profiles this allows to control Ansel directly from within the game.

 * **NVIDIA Quality upscaling**

+This is basically nVidia's implemented upscaler.

 * **OpenGL default swap interval**

+The default OpenGL swap file is usally controlled by the game/application itself.
+With this toggle you can overwrite it.

 * **OpenGL default swap interval fraction**

+The fraction interval is same like the swap interval handled internal by the OS or application.

 * **OpenGL default swap sign**

+This option should never be touched.

 * **Optimus flags for enabled applications**